Frequently Asked Questions Massage In Sutton & Hastings

 Ok gentlemen, I thought I would address this one as I know many fellas get stressed about it.
 In fact, I know some men avoid massage therapy completely because they worry that this.
 Or they do go ahead and get the massage, but can’t relax because they fear they might get an erection.
 Trust me guys, this is not something you should worry about at all.
 Let me put your mind at rest….

 Yes, sometimes guys get aroused during a non-sexual, therapeutic massage (regardless of whether it’s a male or female therapist).
 Any kind of touch to the body can activate the parasympathetic nervous system and cause this to happen.
-However, please rest assured that this area will be draped and covered with a blanket or towel throughout the massage so any ‘developments’ will be well hidden.
-But I guess the main point is that regardless, I just don’t care.
+However, please rest assured that not only will you be wearing your underwear, this area will be draped and covered with a blanket or towel throughout the massage so any ‘developments’ will be well hidden.
+But I guess the main point is that regardless, we just don’t care.
 Not one little bit.
-I will be too focussed on getting rid of your tension and making you feel better to even notice and there is no reason at all for you to feel embarrassed or stress about this.
-I certainly won’t be!
+We will be too focussed on getting rid of your tension and making you feel better to even notice and there is no reason at all for you to feel embarrassed or stress about this.
+We certainly won’t be!

 I would feel more confortable if I could bring along a friend to sit in with me during my treatment.
 Would this be ok?